 Several months later, a friend invited me to a student-led worship service held on the campus of UCA (University of Central Arkansas).
 There, I realized that both my life and my relationship with Christ were far from the faith I verbally proclaimed.

 I started to experience deeply the love and presence of God and was reminded of my childhood call to minister.
 I knew God was calling me to preach, and I felt most comfortable in the Pentecostal church — I made up my mind that I would become a Pentecostal preacher.

 The following summer, a Catholic teammate and I attended a nine-week Evangelical program that aimed to empower college students to live and proclaim the Gospel of Christ.
 I tried with everything to convert my friend to Protestantism.
 I thought Catholicism was not Christianity, and I wanted to save him from it.
 We started studying Catholic philosophy, theology and Church history together.

 The words of C.S.
-Lewis, my hero, profoundly embody my road to the Church: “When we want to be something other than (what) God wants us to be, we must be wanting what, in fact, will not make us happy."
+Lewis profoundly embody my road to the Church: “When we want to be something other than (what) God wants us to be, we must be wanting what, in fact, will not make us happy."
 I can attest that through the gift of the Church and my vocation, Christ has transformed my heart and has given me great satisfaction in living my life as his priest.